Energy-time entanglement, Elements of Reality, and Local Realism: Local realism only

 \section{Local realism only}

 It is now interesting to ask whether it is possible to obtain a violation using \emph{only} EPR elements of reality.
 Obviously, local realist measurement outcomes is not enough.
 It \emph{is} possible to establish another EPR element of reality in this setup, but it is slightly different than the path realism used above.
-By removing the first beamsplitter at one site (or the entire interferometer), the detection time can be used to calculate the time of emission of the photon pair.
-And this enables prediction of the emission moment for the remote photon, without in any way disturbing it.
-Therefore, \emph{the moment of emission is an EPR element of reality}.
-Which means that a local realist model must be similar to the one in Fig.~\ref{fig:3}, in that it needs to specify the delay: whether a detection is ``early'' or ``late.''
-This is not the same as specifying the path because it does not require particle-like behaviour of the quantum object, so that the photon ``takes a path.''
-The only requirement is that the detection is delayed or not by the interferometric setup, treating the interferometer like a black box just as it is in the original Bohm-Bell setup.
-The important observation here is that the detection moment is also an element of reality and must be present in any local realist model.
+By replacing one of the analysis stations with a single detector it is possible to measure the source emission time.
+This enables prediction of the emission moment for the remote photon, without in any way disturbing it.
+Therefore, \emph{the moment of emission is an EPR element of reality}, which means that a local realist model must be similar to the one in figure\nobreakspace \ref {fig:lhv} in that it needs to specify whether a detection is \enquote{early} or \enquote{late}.
+This is not the same as specifying the path because it does not require particle-like behaviour of the quantum object (the photon \enquote{takes a path}).
+The only requirement is that the detection occurs in one of the two timeslots, treating the analysis station like a black box just as it is in the original Bohm-Bell setup.
+The important observation here is that the detection moment also is an element of reality and must be present in any local realist model.

-In this situation, the settings $\phi$ and $\psi$ can still influence whether a delay occurs or not.
-The event that needs to be spacelike separated from the setting choices is no longer ``passing the first beamsplitter'' (a point in time which here is EPR element of reality), it is instead the event of detection.
+In this situation, the settings $\phi_A$ and $\phi_B$ can still influence whether a delay occurs or not.
+The event that needs to be spacelike separated from the setting choices is no longer \enquote{passing the first beamsplitter}, a point in time which here is EPR element of reality, but the event of detection.
 This is because the detection is the event that gets delayed (or not) in the local realist model.
-The problem is that detection takes place after the photon has (or could have) passed the phase delay, so it seems impossible to have spacelike separation between setting choice and detection event.
+The problem is that detection takes place after the photon has (or could have) passed the phase modulation, so it seems impossible to have spacelike separation between setting choice and detection event.